A Guide to US Cryptocurrency Tax

 Reporting Cryptocurrency Income and Capital Gains and the IRS Tax Deadline

 You should report your cryptocurrency tax on Form 8949 and Form 1040 Schedule D for capital gains and Form 1040 Schedule 1 for income.
-The IRS deadline for filing is the 15th April.
+The IRS deadline for filing 2022 taxes is the April 18, 2023.
 Should you miss the deadline there are two penalties - one for filing late and one for paying late.
 Penalties can escalate fast as interest accrues, so it is worth getting on top of things as soon as possible.

 Keeping Records of Activity